 - relaxation prompt cards*

-*I have provided printable Relaxation Prompts for Children below with some suggested activities or you can make your own.
+*I have provided printable Relaxation Prompts for Children with some suggested activities or you can make your own.
 Please read the explanations at the bottom of this post that go into more detail about each of the suggested tools for reducing stress and anxiety.

 For younger children, you may need to create cards with pictures.